BitCANN/bitcann-contracts/README.md

 The Registry contract functions as the control and storage hub.
 Operational, Guard, and Accumulator contracts must execute their transactions in conjunction with the Registry contract.
 This contract holds [RegistrationNFTs](#registrationnfts), [AuctionNFTs](#auctionnft), and [AuthorizedThreadNFTs](#authorizedthreadnfts).

+Constructor:
+- `domainCategory`: The category of the domain. (e.g `.bch` or `.sat`).
+All the NFTs in the system belong to this category.

 Transaction Structure:
 | # | Inputs | Outputs |